Amsterdam transport

 Public Transport

-When you plan on staying within the city centre, tram will be your first choice for transportation.
-Scattered across the city there are many tram stops with trams leaving on a regular base.
-If you have some more distance to cover the subway and buses will come in handy as well.
+If you plan to stay in the city centre, the tram will be your first choice for transportation.
+Scattered across the city are many tram stops, with trams leaving regularly.
+If you have some more distance to cover, the subway and buses will come in handy as well.
 If you plan on using public transport a lot, keep in mind that:

 • Buying a loose ticket every time you get on the bus or in the tram is expensive.
 The tram will cost you €2,90 regardless of the distance, and the bus up to €5,-.
-If you take a tram more than two times a day there are cheaper options, such as buying day ticket or an anonymous card that you can charge with credit.
+If you take a tram more than twice a day, there are cheaper options, such as buying a day ticket or an anonymous card that you can charge with a credit card.

 Looking for GVB tickets right now?
 Get your GVB tickets for 1 – 7 days via getyourguide.com.